 2. Broad edges

 Another benefit of using heavy bats is that it has broad edges.
-What's more, the edges are so broad that even the edges have their own sweet spot, and when a fast-moving ball hits these broad edges, it usually flies, which is generally not the case with lite bats.
+Brands like Kookaburra bats are renowned for their thick edges and large sweet spots, enhancing performance.
+What’s more, the edges are so broad that even the edges have their own sweet spot, and when a fast-moving ball hits these broad edges, it usually flies, which is generally not the case with lite bats.

 3. Best for shorter formats and end overs